noelsimbolon/mpv-config/README.md

 **mpv** is a free (as in freedom and free beer), open-source, and cross-platform media player.
 It supports a wide variety of media file formats, audio and video codecs, and subtitle types.

-These configuration and script files are meant to be put in a directory named `portable_config` next to `mpv.exe` so that all configurations will be loaded from said directory only.
-Please refer to the [mpv manual](https://mpv.io/manual/master/) for further reading about these configuration files, especially for the options in `mpv.conf` and `input.conf`.
+These configuration and script files are meant to be put in the `config` or `portable_config` folder next to `mpv.exe`.
+The advantage of using `portable_config` folder is that all configurations will be loaded from said directory only.
+Please refer to the
+[mpv manual](https://mpv.io/manual/master/) for further reading about these configuration files, especially for the options in `mpv.conf` and `input.conf`.